Hackers News Hackers News

 BRUSHWORM’s Infection Mechanism and Persistence

-In environments without active internet access, BRUSHWORM pivots to a physical exfiltration method, copying all stolen files directly to any connected USB drive to bridge air-gapped networks.
+In scenarios where an infected environment lacks internet connectivity, BRUSHWORM is designed to switch to a physical exfiltration method.
+It automatically copies all stolen files directly to any connected USB drive, enabling it to bridge air-gapped networks and exfiltrate data offline.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.